Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ## Todo:

 * Examples: change to let after we have introduced it.
 Use more const too.
-* Objects: Complete the Objects section
+* Objects: Complete the Objects section with p5.js example
-* Objects: Mention class statement ?? just briefly, seems a hack.
+* Mention map/reduce ?? don't think so, not much relevance to p5.js
-* Mention map/reduce ?? don't think so
+* Add delete() and mention UTF codes
-* The => function mapping syntax ?
-Prob not.
+* Rest arguments

 ***